 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-One of the unique characteristics of the South Central neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
+The South Central neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the South Central neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the South Central neighborhood is one of the most walkable neighborhoods in America.

 South Central is also pretty special linguistically.
-Significantly, 2.6% of its residents five years old and above primarily speak Arabic at home.
-While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.
+Significantly, 5.4% of its residents five years old and above primarily speak Chinese at home.
+While this may seem like a small percentage, it is higher than 95.5% of the neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the South Central neighborhood is English, spoken by 84.4% of households.
-Other important languages spoken here include Chinese, Langs. of India and Arabic.
+The most common language spoken in the South Central neighborhood is English, spoken by 85.9% of households.
+Other important languages spoken here include Chinese and Langs. of India.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the South Central neighborhood in Ann Arbor, MI, residents most commonly identify their ethnicity or ancestry as German (16.7%).
-There are also a number of people of Asian ancestry (12.6%), and residents who report Irish roots (10.4%), and some of the residents are also of Polish ancestry (7.8%), along with some English ancestry residents (5.7%), among others.
-In addition, 11.1% of the residents of this neighborhood were born in another country.
+In the South Central neighborhood in Ann Arbor, MI, residents most commonly identify their ethnicity or ancestry as German (18.1%).
+There are also a number of people of Asian ancestry (12.7%), and residents who report Irish roots (11.4%), and some of the residents are also of Polish ancestry (9.7%), along with some English ancestry residents (4.4%), among others.